 “im sure you don’t complain to activision or epic games so put on your big boy hat and wait it out like everyone else” [sic]

 “Feel free to cancel we need the units were back ordered 11,000 units so your 2 will be gone fast.
-Maybe I’ll put them on eBay for 150.00 myself” [sic]
+Maybe I’ll put them on eBay for 150.00 myself” [sic]and even:

 Now, as if the situation hadn’t already been ridiculous enough, Paul began boasting of his many powerful connections, limited not only to those within the games industry, but also even to certain Massachusetts political figures.
 How could Mike Krahulik expect to throw his weight around in the face of someone who was personal friends with the mayor of Boston?